kevinadhiguna/strapql/docs/doc7.md

 ---
 id: doc7
-title: Update a User
+title: 🔄 Update a User
 ---

-## 🔄 Update a User

 Imagine you want to change a user's email.
 To do such things, you should use a mutation which updates the user's data.
 Here is an example to change a user's email :
 ```graphql